joseph-solier/Learn-quickly/README.md

-# Learn-quickly
-App for learn any language
+Learn_quickly is an application for learn any language with his own vocabulary.